 At this age, your child wants to be more independent and their brain is doubling in size since birth!
 Since everything is new to them, you don’t need anything fancy to keep them entertained — you can create fun sensory activities with simple household items.
 Here are some ways to stimulate all of that learning and growing that their minds are doing!

 - Magnet Play – All this one requires is a cookie sheet and an assortment of colorful magnets.
-Alphabet or animal magnets are great choices, and you can help baby learn their names as he plays.
-(Make sure Magnets are large and not a choking hazard)
+Alphabet, numbers, or animal magnets are great choices, and you can help baby learn their names as he plays.
+(Make sure magnets are large and not a choking hazard).

 - Pasta Straws – Roll out a bit of Play-Doh or other dough of your choice and stick a few straws into it so they stand upright.
 Next, give your little one uncooked pasta noodles in a shape that can be stacked up on the straws.
 Rigatoni works really well and is my favorite pasta to do this with!